Floriannue/CORApy/readme.md

     - there are over 600 tests - run them in a mode where it only shows failed ones and then focus on a single tests
     - examples dont need tests, but ensure they can be executed and work correctly
     - use d x n vertices format np.array([[0, 1, 0], [0, 0, 1]]) == 2×3 matrix
+    - if you are testing a function that plots anything save the plot as png and look at it
+    - function-call > output.txt rides the console ouput inside the fill in case somehow you dont get the result from the console

 ## Translation Workflow must include but not limited to